Skip to content

 Insights from the VICTORION-Spirit process evaluation – interim report Aug 2022

-The Spirit study is being performed concurrently with delivery of a national programme led by the Academic Health Sciences Networks (AHSNs) on Lipid Management and Familial Hypercholesterolaemia, including the introduction of inclisiran as an option in the lipid management pathway through a Population Health Management approach.
+The Spirit study is being performed concurrently with delivery of a national programme led by the Health Innovation Networks (HINs) [previously called The Academic Health Science Networks] on Lipid Management and Familial Hypercholesterolaemia, including the introduction of Inclisiran as an option in the lipid management pathway through a Population Health Management approach.

 Who we are working with?